Scratching

 - 01Lehmiller (2018), Tell Me What You Want — survey of 4,175 Americansfantasy context: scratching as light pain/sensation play sits within the very common BDSM/pain-play fantasy spectrum

-- 02Joyal & Carpentier (2017), The Prevalence of Paraphilic Interests and Behaviors in the General Population, J. Sex Research 54(2):161-171general-population context: masochism (receiving pain) ~23% active interest, of which mild sensation play like scratching is a subset
+- 02Joyal & Carpentier (2017), The Prevalence of Paraphilic Interests and Behaviors in the General Population, J. Sex Research 54(2):161-171general-population context: masochism (an interest in receiving sensation/pain) reported above the study's 15.9% statistical-unusualness threshold, of which mild sensation play like scratching is a subset

 - 03An A–Z of Kinks and Fetishes — Glamourmainstream lay framing of scratching/marking as a common sensation kink